 Draft Congress members or U.S. states to learn more about local politics, federalism, elections, and law.
 Score and add points for positive actions!
 Click Let's Play

-How does the scoring work for Fantasy Politics?
+How does the scoring work for States?

 Players automatically score points every 8 hours (starting at 3am central) if their states are MENTIONED in the New York Times.
 They also score points if STATES are TRENDING on Twitter: The Top 5 states on Twitter get 10 points, the next 5 states receive 9 points, and so on.